 Under the steerage of feminists of varying identities, the event ran from 25th to the 28th of September and featured a profound discussion examining fundamentalism and how it manifests in governance, the economy, and individual spaces.
 These feminists are committed to the cause and are organising on various fronts; academia, grassroots movements, non-governmental organisations, and political leadership among others.

 Through its track record of oppression and destruction, fundamentalism as we have come to know it in historical and contemporary times is indeed a fatal social poison that wounds and kills both the flesh and spirit.
 There’s never been a better time to take on this sinister force that is chiefly designed to subdue.
-The zeitgeist demanded that feminists convene to confront this wave of fundamentalism that was causing the rollback of the rights of women, girls, people from the LGBTQIA movement, and other marginalised populations.
+The zeitgeist demanded that feminists convene to confront this wave of fundamentalism that was causing the rollback of the rights of women, girls, people and other marginalised populations.

 To infuse the participants with the mojo needed to take on the task of confronting and strategising against fundamentalism, the fiery Kenyan feminist scholar Dr. Awino Okech, was elected for the task.
 Ahead of the reflection, Dr. Okech set out to name the creature we were up against and lead us into a study of its anatomy before returning to the furnace to forge a weapon for it.
 Dr. Okech offered much-needed insights on the subject through her keynote speech, pointing out that fundamentalism sits at the intersection of belonging, authoritarianism, and religious fundamentalism and that it takes on different forms in different contexts.